-Advanced filters include the ability to filter by keyword (include or exclude), keyword type (branded vs. non-branded), search volume, keyword difficulty, CPC, Competitive density, and the number of results.
+Advanced filters include the ability to filter by keyword (include or exclude), search volume, CPC, Competitive density, and the number of results.

-Advanced filters can be combined to get even more specific data.
-See below an example of filters for including keywords containing “basketball” and with a keyword difficulty less than 70.
+The filters can be combined to get even more specific data.
+See below an example of filters for including keywords containing “basketball”, with a transactional intent and CPC less than 2 USD.